RoquetteTenreiro/MZ/script.md

 |**NDVI	2016**|	0.281983167|	0.3287212	|0.281983167|	0.3287212	|**0.610704367**|	0.27	|Wheat|
 |NDVI	2015|	0.021294623	|0.3011159	|0.021294623	|0.3011159	|0.322410523|	0.47	|Sunflower|

+Water stress is determined as one minus the division of gross season rainfall by growing season ET0.
+Considering the high water retention capacity of these soils, gross season rainfall was considered from September to the harvesting date, while season ET0 was considered for the aproximated growing season: November-June in the case of winter wheat, March-August for Sunflower, and October-May for canola.
+A water stress index of 0 means full requirements covered (i.e. total ET0 fully covered by season rainfall), a water stress of 30% means that season rainfall was 70% of total ET0, a water stress of 0 would mean absolute lack of rainfall.

 ### 4.2 Build dataframe for k-means clustering